The Type of Corrections You Can Make

 You must be able to show how the information given during the registration was wrong.
 So, you will need to send in some documents with your application.

-The documentation should show what the correct information should have been and dated around the time of the death.
+The documentation should show what the correct information should have been.
+The documents should either be valid or dated around the time the child was born.

 The typical kind of documents used to prove wrongness can include: